 The only way to get to Lago di Sorapis is to hike.
 But what a hike it is.
-The turquoise lake nestled under imposing mountains is accessible by narrow ledges and exposed paths.
-Here’s what you need to know
+The turquoise lake nestled under imposing mountains is accessible by narrow ledges on stunning paths.
+Here’s what you need to know.

 By: Mark Barnes | Last Updated: | Comments & Questions